 If you are new to sobriety, however, expressing gratitude may not be coming as easy to you this holiday season.
 Out of feelings of pain and hopelessness, you may be wondering things like, “What do I have to be grateful for in recovery?” and “What is the point?”
 Maybe your counselor, sponsor, or friend who is also in recovery recommended that you create a gratitude list.
 You may be wondering where to start.

-As , gratitude goes hand-in-hand with healing.
+As we’ve written previously, gratitude goes hand-in-hand with healing.
 By paying attention to the positive things in our lives, and expressing thanks for them, we can achieve mental stability, foster healthy thought patterns, and find greater happiness in even the littlest things.

 Addiction – particularly substance addiction, in which the chemical makeup of your brain gets disrupted – is inherently negative in nature.
 It provokes negative feelings of anger, anxiety, pain, depression, and low self-worth.
 When you were using, chances are you had a habit of focusing on all the misery and pain points in your life – the things that life inflicted on you, and the things that you inflicted on yourself and those around you.
 More than likely, when you were addicted, you were thinking only of yourself, rather than those around you.